garden-io/garden/docs/reference/module-types/maven-container.md

         # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple
         # services at the same time.
 Refer to the documentation of the module type in question to learn more.
         module:

+    # If true, run the test's main container in privileged mode.
+Processes in privileged containers are essentially
+    # equivalent to root on the host.
+Defaults to false.
+    privileged:

+    # POSIX capabilities to add to the running test's main container.
+    addCapabilities:

+    # POSIX capabilities to remove from the running test's main container.
+    dropCapabilities:

 # A list of tasks that can be run from this container module.
 These can be used as dependencies for services (executed
 # before the service is deployed) or for other tasks.